Black-and-white image of a person handing over an envelope, symbolizing potential tobacco industry interference in the DRC

 In the DRC, article 113 of Framework Act n°18/035 on the Organization of Public Health prohibits any form of interference by the tobacco industry in government policy.

 Historically, the tobacco industry has opposed tobacco control efforts.
-Article 5.3 of the World Health Organization’s Framework Convention on Tobacco Control (FCTC) recognizes the need to counter efforts by the tobacco industry to subvert tobacco control policies.
+Article 5.3 of the World Health Organization’s (WHO) Framework Convention on Tobacco Control (FCTC) recognizes the need to counter efforts by the tobacco industry to subvert tobacco control policies.

 This page provides an overview of the tobacco industry’s interference in the DRC, related to the following aspects: